December 14th 2017 – By: William Larsen – Civilians News – “News For All Views”

 However, that’s also where this issue becomes increasingly complicated, “culturally speaking.”

-I don’t wish to ramble on, particularly over the grave and fatal consequences of hard drug use, however, a few things did become clear to me, as to why hypodermic needles increasingly littered the street, off of 82nd Avenue.
+I don’t want to ramble on, particularly over the grave and fatal consequences of hard drug use, however, a few things did become clear to me, as to why hypodermic needles increasingly littered the street, off of 82nd Avenue.

-Most notably, that this has to end……
+Most notably, this pollution has to end……

-A lot of people in the inner city, especially NYC, where I now call home….. simply do not believe in talking to the police altogether.
+A lot of people in the inner city, especially NYC, where I now call home….. simply do not believe in talking to the police, altogether.
 In fact, many people across America, fear police intervention and discourage police contact.

 -William Larsen, Civilians News.